koendv/FloatToAscii/README.md

 ## comparison

+ftoa() uses the [Grisu algorithm](dtoa-pldi2010.pdf) to convert a float to an ascii string.
 Various tests:

 - A comparison of FloatToAscii() output and [Arduino print()](extras/doc/comparison-arduino.md).
 - A comparison of FloatToAscii() output and  [linux printf()](extras/doc/comparison-linux.md).
 - A comparison of ftoa() and [snprintf()](extras/doc/speed_comparison.md) speed and code size.

+The Grisu algorithm to print floats looks like something you could implement in an fpga.

 ## credits

 [Florian Loitsch](https://florian.loitsch.com/) proposed the [Grisu algorithm](dtoa-pldi2010.pdf) and wrote the [double-precision dtoa()](https://github.com/google/double-conversion) version.
+Peter Barfuss converted dtoa() to 32-bit [single-precision ftoa()](https://github.com/bofh453/ftoa-fast).
 I would like to thank Florian Loitsch for his helpful comments.
-Peter Barfuss converted dtoa() to 32-bit [single-precision ftoa()](https://github.com/bofh453/ftoa-fast).